 What is SGIP?

-However, the incentive is mostly used for energy storage systems.
-In fact, 80% of the program’s budget is allocated for storage.
+The main SGIP incentive offered is for energy storage systems, thanks to the passing of Senate Bill 700 in 2018.
+In fact, 80% of the program’s budget is now allocated for battery storage.

 How much can you save on a battery storage system with SGIP?

 Making the decision to install a battery storage system at your home can be an expensive investment.
 SGIP can soften the blow of the upfront installation costs and make installing battery storage a more affordable option.

 Right now, residential customers will receive $0.25 per watt-hour of energy storage they install.
 That adds up to thousands of dollars!

 In order to apply for the SGIP rebate program, you must submit your application to an SGIP Program Administrator.

 Customers of PG&E, SCE, and SoCalGas can apply for the SGIP rebate directly through their utility.
 Other California residents can apply through the Center for Sustainable Energy (CSE), a non-profit organization dedicated to advancing clean energy.

 PG&E, SCE, SoCalGas, and SCE are all SGIP Program Administrators.